 Litigation funding may be available for certain claims, for example, contentious probate claims where the validity of a will may be disputed and inheritance Act claims against a deceased’s estate for reasonable financial provision.
 Funding is usually subject to there being no other insurance cover, the value of the claim being large enough to make the litigation worth funding, counsel’s opinion that the prospects of success being good (generally over 60%) and there being a realistic prospect of recovering the value of the claim and more importantly costs incurred in pursuing a claim.

 We can help both individuals and business clients with recovering an outstanding debt or disputing payment.
 We are experienced in providing practical and cost effective means of helping you.
 If a settlement cannot be achieved and mediation or ADR does not result in agreement, we can represent you in your claim through the courts to recover the money owed to you.

-Quite often where a debt is undisputed it is straightforward obtaining judgement, but less easy recovering payment afterwards.
+Quite often where a debt is undisputed it is straightforward obtaining judgment, but less easy recovering payment afterwards.
 Let us help you with the best and most appropriate course of enforcement action to take to ensure you receive the money you are owed once you have a judgment.

 Call us to discuss your case and the best action to take.